Mulenga-jr/alx-zero_day/README.md

-This is a mandatory text for all alx projects
+This is a mandatory text for all alx projects UPDATE